 Fig 1: Distribution of the data availability statements of preprinted (Panel A) and published (Panel B) records by category from Table 1.

-For the comparison of preprinted data availability statements with their published counterparts, we excluded records that were not published, that did not have a published data availability statement or that were labeled as “Not applicable” at either the preprint or published stage, leaving 151 records (3.7% of the total sample of 4101 records) records.availability statements described open data data sharing (Table 2).
-Moreover, the data availability statements for 8 articles published in journals that did not open data sharing became less open on publication The change in openness for preprints grouped by category and stratified by journal policy is shown in Supplementary Table 1, while the change for each individual journal included in our analysis is shown in Supplementary Table 2.
+For the comparison of preprinted data availability statements with their published counterparts, we excluded records that were not published, that did not have a published data availability statement or that were labeled as “Not applicable” at either the preprint or published stage, leaving 151 records (3.7% of the total sample of 4101 records) records.

+Data When grouped by data-sharing policy, there was a greater change towards data availability statements more frequentlywhich described open data on publication compared to the preprinted record when the journal mandatedin journals requiring/mandating data sharing versus those that did not (Table 2).
+Moreover, the data availability statements for 8 articles published in journals that did not mandate open data sharing became less open on publication.
+(Table 2).
+The change in openness for preprints grouped by category and stratified by journal policy, is shown in Supplementary Table 1, while the change for each individual journal included in our analysis is shown in Supplementary Table 2.

 Table 2: Change in openness of data availability statements from preprint to published article, grouped by journal data-sharing policy.